 IPS is an International Baccalaureate World School that offers the IB Primary Years Programme and reflects best practice from around the world and is aligned to and corresponds with current research and thinking in primary education.
 We favour the inquiry-based, integrated approach to teaching and learning which is common to many international schools.
 It is through the study of these well-established curricula that we have developed our distinct programme, relevant to our pupils and location.

 When does the school year begin?

-IPS follows a northern hemisphere calendar.
-Our new school year starts Late August and ends in late June.
+IPS follows a northern hemisphere school calendar.
+The new school year starts Late August and ends in late June.

 In which year group will my child be placed?

 Candidates for admission will be placed in a year group according to their chronological age.
 However, as many of our pupils come from overseas and as school entrance ages and academic calendars differ from country to country the school reserves the right to make the placement decision based on the child’s unique background.